abbyfour/airline-tails/readme.md

 ## missing an airline?

-The skies are wide and this collection is still climbing to cruise altitude.
+The skies are wide and this collection is still climbing to cruising altitude.
 If an airline is missing please [open an issue](../../issues/new) and include:

 - the airline name (and any alternate names or codes)
 - a **photo example** of the tail livery